 Second Language Acquisition, PhD

-FLARE stands for Foreign Language Acquisition Research and Education, and it is the name of the interdisciplinary unit that sponsors the second language PhD program.
+FLARE stands for Foreign Language Acquisition Research and Education, and it is the name of the interdisciplinary unit that sponsors the second language acquisition PhD program.
 Students are able to take a variety of courses taught by affiliated faculty members from a number of departments and programs across campus.

 The second language acquisition (SLA) doctoral program emphasizes theory, research, and classroom-based teaching and learning.
 All students take courses in SLA theory, multimedia, research methods, language learning, and linguistics.
 In addition, each student defines an area of specialization, in consultation with an SLA advisor.
 The two broad areas of specialization are language learning and postsecondary education, and linguistics and psycholinguistics.